• Skip to primary navigation

 Notes

-I cannot stress enough that you should not use white chocolate chips for this recipe.
+1. White chocolate: I cannot stress enough that you should not use white chocolate chips for this recipe.
 Chocolate chips contain stabilizers that help them keep their shape, so melting them smoothly can be tricky.
-Because you’re introducing moisture (the extract and the butter) to your melting material, it is already going to be a little less smooth than if you left those things out to begin with.
+Because you’re introducing moisture (the extract and the butter) to your melting material, it is already going to be a little less smooth than it would be if you left those ingredients out.

 Did you make this recipe?Mention @freshaprilflours on Instagram or tag #freshaprilflours!